amelioro/ameliorate/CONTRIBUTING.md

 npm run lint # from web/
 ```

+### Commit hooks

+This project uses commit hooks to automate some tasks, and these are managed via [husky](https://github.com/typicode/husky/).
+These tasks live in the [.husky/ directory](https://github.com/amelioro/ameliorate/tree/main/.husky), and are explained below.
+If you want to skip commit hooks (e.g. if you want to quickly commit a wip), you can run `git commit --no-verify`.

+#### Conventional commits

+[Conventional commits](https://www.conventionalcommits.org/) is a standard format for commit messages, used to aid readability of commit history.
+This commit message format, with [these commit types](https://github.com/amelioro/ameliorate/blob/main/commitlint.config.js), is enforced in a commit hook via [commitlint](https://github.com/conventional-changelog/commitlint).

+#### Prettier

+Code formatting is managed by [prettier](https://prettier.io/), which is automatically run in a commit hook via [lint-staged](https://github.com/okonet/lint-staged).

 ### UX / UI style

 For user experience & user interface design, please read [uxui-guidelines.md](./web/docs/uxui-guidelines.md).

-### Conventional commits

-[Conventional commits](https://www.conventionalcommits.org/) is a standard format for commit messages, used to aid readability of commit history.
-This commit message format, with [these commit types](https://github.com/amelioro/ameliorate/blob/main/commitlint.config.js), is enforced in a precommit hook via [commitlint](https://github.com/conventional-changelog/commitlint) and [husky](https://github.com/typicode/husky/).

-Note: skip precommit hooks (e.g. if you want to quickly commit a wip) with `git commit --no-verify`.

 ### Helpful VS Code settings